 For more on this topic, click here for an example use case of Novi confidence intervals applied to risking DUC inventory.

 Delaying Wolfcamp B & C zones

 At today’s strip, focusing on most profitable zones is prudent short game.
 This does carry the risk of damaging the reservoir for potential infill, however at current strip the marginal zones may need to be dropped regardless.
 Previously, we looked at the potential for Wolfcamp B infill drilling in the context of “additional zone upside,” but at today’s strip, it makes sense to put every zone on the chopping block.
-We used our software to evaluate the impact of a two-year infill on all four primary zones, along with delaying the Third Bone Springs & WC A-Lower together, and WC A&B together.
+We used our development optimization software to evaluate the impact of a two-year infill on all four primary zones, along with delaying the Third Bone Springs & WC A-Lower together, and WC A&B together.

 The below chart describes the scenarios we studied.
 In all cases, we assumed a two-year gap between primary development (the filled circles) and infill (the hollow circles).
 That could have been tailored for specific requirements or future strip expectations.

-The below results from Novi Prediction Engine are for the Whiskey River area at 8 wells per section and 1500 #/ft.
+The below results from Novi Forecast Engine are for the Whiskey River area at 8 wells per section and 1500 #/ft.
 The red diagonal cutting across the chart is the impact of delaying each zone (y-axis) on the production of each formation (x-axis).
 Each zone shows approximately 5-9% average degradation as a result of two-year delay.
 Our model is also picking up that delaying one zone doesn’t just damage its EUR, it enhances EUR for other zones.